 Wide, mostly level paths are stroller-friendly and wheelchair accessible.
 Leashed dogs are allowed in all park areas except during some special events.

 Here are free and fun things to do at Frying Pan Farm Park.
-Visit the park website to find the latest events and seasonal activities.
+Visit the Fairfax County Park website to find the latest events and seasonal activities.

 Visit the Frying Pan Farm Animals

 Visiting the animals is a highlight of any trip to Frying Pan Farm Park.
-There are over 100 animals on the farm including horses, cows, sheep, pigs, rabbits, ducks, geese, peacocks, and more.
-For example, you may see the farm’s two handsome draft horses relaxing in the pasture or pulling a wagon full of happy visitors.
+This is a working farm with over 100 animals including horses, cows, sheep, pigs, rabbits, ducks, geese, peacocks, and more.
+For example, you may see the farm's two handsome draft horses relaxing in the pasture or pulling a wagon full of happy visitors.

 Learn About Early 1900s Farm Life

-In the Dairy Barn, you can see the equipment once used to process milk from the farm’s cows.
+In the 19th century Dairy Barn, you can see the equipment once used to process milk from the farm's cows.
 Another barn displays a collection of early farm equipment.
-Outside, kids get hands-on experience in a play area with small tractors that little ones can climb on.
-There’s even an operational blacksmith and wheelwright shop, manned by a working blacksmith during special events.
+There's even an operational blacksmith and wheelwright shop, manned by a working blacksmith during special events.

 Enjoy an Easy Hike and a Picnic

 There are two easy trails at Frying Pan Park where you can have a little outdoor fun during your visit.
-There are also two picnic areas with tables and a rocky area that’s a fun play space for young kids
+There are also two great picnic areas with tables and a rocky area that's a fun play space for young kids.

 Walking and Nature Trails

-Turn left to visit the cows in their pasture, then left again into the woods.
+Turn left passing another pasture, then left again into the woods.
 The road passes behind the equestrian area through the woods.
-Here you’ll find the second Frying Pan trail—a short nature trail through the woods.
+Here you'll find the second Frying Pan trail—a short nature trail through the woods.
 The dirt trail passes a small creek called Frying Pan Branch that gives the farm its name.

 More Fun Outdoor Areas at Frying Pan Park